-The proposed building satisfies the NW 13th Avenue Historic District Design Guidelines and the Central City Fundamental Design Guidelines with the conditions of approval as described in these findings.
-It demonstrates many of the key character-defining features of the historic district including tri-partite design, thoughtful detailing, red brick, and a gesture to the district's iconic loading docks.
+The proposed building fits within the NW 13th Historic District Design Guidelines and the Central City Fundamental Design Guidelines with the conditionals of approval as noted. .
+It demonstrates many of the key character-defining features of the historic district including tripartite design, thoughtful detailing, red brick, and a gesture to the district's iconic loading

-DECISION
+LANDMARKS COMMISSION DECISION

-It is the decision of the City Council to deny the appeal and uphold the Historic Landmarks Commission's decision to approve Historic Design Review for a 6-story office building with a three story underground parking garage for 45 vehicles and a penthouse amenity space, including the approval of the following Modification and Adjustment requests:
+It is the decision of the Landmarks Commission to approve Historic Design Review for a 6-story office building with a three story underground parking garage for 45 vehicles and a penthouse amenity space.

-Modification requests:
+Approval of the following Modification requests:

-1. 33.140.230 - To reduce the ground floor windows on the NW Glisan St. elevation from the required 50% of the length of the building to 0% and from 25% of the ground level wall area to 0%
+$1.\ 33.140.230$ - To reduce the ground floor windows on the NW Glisan St. elevation from the required 50% of the length of the building to 0% and from 25% of the ground level wall area to 0%

-Adjustment requests:
+Approval of the following Adjustment requests:

-1. 510.265.F.6.b - To allow parking access on NW Glisan Street, an access restricted street and

-2. 266.310.C.2.c - To reduce the number of loading spaces from 2 required Standard A to 0 (zero)
+- 1. 510.265.F.6.b To allow parking access on NW Glisan Street, an access restricted street and - 2.
+266.310.C.2.c To reduce the number of loading spaces from 2 required Standard A to 0 (zero)